-Some users have noticed that because of it’s deep clean, it’s much slower than other comparables.
-The 360 EYE in some cases fails to complete a single room per charge.
+Some users have noticed that because of it’s deep clean, it’s much slower than other units and the tiny dustbin fills far quicker.
+In some cases, the 360 EYE fails to complete a single room on a charge.

 As the Dyson 360 doesn’t use mapping, you can’t block off rooms or areas without having to close doors or move objects.
-Again a simple solution such as magnet tape would be enough.
+A simple solution such as using magnet tape would be enough.

-Let’s end with some good points.
-The clean and navigation are worth paying for, as Dyson in this regards is much further on that other brands.
+That said, the clean and navigation are worth paying for, as Dyson in this regards is much further advanced than other brands.

-All in all, we found the Dyson 360 EYE to be somewhat disappointing, so it’s scores 6/10.
+While the app is frustrating to use, Dyson has released several software updates.
+All in all, we found the Dyson 360 EYE to be somewhat disappointing, so it’s scores 7/10.

-If you’re not sure whether a robotic vacuum cleaner is for then start with a cheaper unit like the Housmile Robotic Vacuum Cleaner.
-As this will provide you with a solid introduction to robovacs and won’t break the bank.
+Buying your first robotic vacuum cleaner?
+Start with a cheaper unit like the Housmile Robotic Vacuum Cleaner.
+It’s affordable and a solid introduction to robovacs.

-Already convinced about robotic vacuum cleaners?
+Already convinced and want to buy the best robotic vacuum cleaner?
 Then anything under £200 is going to fall short of your expectations.
 So it’s worth investing in Proscenic 811GB or the EUREKA i300.